 - Winter clothing including thermal overalls, boots, hats and gloves are provided for all guests.
 But for general use, when not doing activities, and when you are just transferring in between places, it is recommended that you have your own gear as well.

-A range of winter activities are included in your holiday package.
-These allow for the opportunity to explore the frozen lake and surrounding forest.
-These activities can be arranged locally and include:
+The following winter equipment is included in your holiday package, which allow for the opportunity to explore the frozen lake and surrounding forest:

 - Fat bikes